Sodium Protons Neutrons Electrons

 Introduction: Atoms – The Fundamental Units of Matter

 Everything around us, from the air we breathe to the ground beneath our feet, is composed of matter.
-Matter, in turn, is made up of tiny particles called atoms.
+Which means matter, in turn, is made up of tiny particles called atoms.
 While the concept of atoms has been around for centuries, our understanding of their internal structure has evolved significantly over time.
 Today, we know that atoms themselves are composed of even smaller subatomic particles: protons, neutrons, and electrons.

 Understanding Protons, Neutrons, and Electrons